Property Preservation: Securing – The Definitive Guide

 Effective for all claims filed 30 days from the date of this Mortgagee Letter, preservation and protection actions should be documented using digital photography.
 Rather than establishing a maximum allowable number of photographs and reimbursing Mortgagees on a per picture basis, HUD will provide a flat fee reimbursement of $30.00 for photographs, regardless of the number of pictures required.
 The photographic fee is included in the lock change/securing maximum allowable cost per property.

 Photographs are required to document inspections, initial property condition, one-time securing service, boarding, yard maintenance, debris removal, winterization and personal property/debris removal as part of an eviction.
 The Mortgagee should photograph the exterior and interior of the property at the time of the Initial Inspection.
-All photographs should be dated, labeled and maintained in the Mortgagee’s claim review file and made available to HUD or its M&M contractor upon request.
-If photographs cannot be produced at the time of the claim review, the following will be disallowed:

 a.
 All unsupported expenses